adner/adner.github.io/_posts/2025-12-02-agent-365-mcp-servers.markdown

 ![alt text](/images/251202/image-2.png)

-In the metadata we can see some interesting information, such as the available scopes and the authentication- and token request endpoints.
-We can continue to run the authentication wizard, but it fails directly in the next step, since the MCP Server doesn't support [Dynamic Client Registration](https://datatracker.ietf.org/doc/html/rfc7591), which is [mandatory](https://modelcontextprotocol.info/specification/draft/basic/authorization/) in the MCP specification.
+In the metadata we can see information such as the available scopes and the authentication- and token request endpoints.
+We can continue to run the authentication wizard, but it fails directly in the next step, since the MCP Server doesn't support [Dynamic Client Registration](https://datatracker.ietf.org/doc/html/rfc7591), which it [SHOULD](https://modelcontextprotocol.info/specification/draft/basic/authorization/) according to the MCP specification.
 MCP Inspector is pretty strict, and since the MCP Server is not 100% up to spec, we need to explore other options.

 ![alt text](/images/251202/image-3.png)